dvklopfenstein/goatools_simulation/doc/md/README_prep.md

 The **alpha-level** is set to **0.05** for all simulations on this page.

 ### 1. All P-values chosen randomly (None are significant)
-#### Conclusion
+#### Conclusions

+A **simulation** is one multiple-test correction on a set of P-values.

-When no P-values are in fact significant, multiple testing correctly reduces the P-values found to be significant to 0.0 or almost 0.0
+1. When no P-values are in fact significant,
+   Most simulations report no significant results.
+   Of the few simulations which report significant results when there are none, the errors are Type I errors (false positives).

 #### Details
 All P-values are randomly chosen from Floating-point values ranging between 0.0 and 1.0 using the uniform distribution.
 As expected, this results in five percent of the uncorrected P-values